-- Completely dissolve the sugar in the warm water.
-Set aside to cool to room temperature.
+- Completely dissolve the sugar in the hot water and set aside to cool.

-- Roll out the pastry dough to 12 x 12 inches and cut out 9 circles using a 4 inch cookie cutter.
-Gently press onto tart tins and place on baking sheet.
+- Roll out the pastry dough to 12 x 12 inches or 14 x 14 inches and cut out 9-12 circles using a 4 inch cookie cutter.
+Fit the pastry circles into the foil tart tins and place on baking sheet.

-- Whisk the eggs, egg yolk, evaporated milk and vanilla together.
+- Whisk the eggs, egg yolk, evaporated milk, vanilla, and sugar water together.
 Stir in the room temperature sugar solution.
 Strain the egg mixture into a large measuring cup through a fine sieve.
 Carefully pour into tart shells, filling to just below the rim.